irislib/iris-messenger/README.md

 ### Docker

 Alternatively, you can run the dev environment on Docker: `docker-compose up`.
 The dev build with autoreload will be available at http://localhost:8080.

+With [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [GitHub Desktop](https://desktop.github.com/) this is an easy way to get started with development.
+Just clone this repository and run `docker-compose up` in a terminal in its directory.

 ### Tauri (desktop app)